digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 #### What should be improved to be production ready
+- The generation of the key material (not it's import) made via openssl (depending on the version) could be considered in some cases as weak.
 - The permission for the administration of the key is too lax
     - creating a specific role to admin the keys in the account and a group in our authentication account to assume that role
 - We should block the possibility to use the role in another lamba (it's the role that has the permission to decrypt)